os-data/eu-structural-funds/README.md

 This project is a collaborative effort between [Open-Knowledge Germany](https://www.okfn.de/en/), [Open-Knowledge International](http://okfn.org/) and a number of citizens, journalists and developers.
 You can join us on our public [Slack channel](https://alleusubsidydata.slack.com/messages/general/).

-## What's in the repository?

 This repository is a __data pipeline__.
 It channels beneficiary data from various national or regional sources into the [Open-Spending](http:next.openspending.org) datastore.
 The goal is to provide a unified european dataset for all subsidies funds for at least two funding periods: 2007-3013 and 2014-2020.

+## What's in the repository?

 The repository contains the following:

 - `codelists/`: codelist information (fields of type *category*)
 - `common/`: python code, including reusable project-wide pipeline processors
-- `data/`: data sources broken down by [NUTS code](http://ec.europa.eu/eurostat/web/nuts/overview))
+- `data/`: data sources broken down by [NUTS code](http://ec.europa.eu/eurostat/web/nuts/overview)
-- `geography/`: ancillary geographical data (list of NUTS codes and associated shape files)
+- `geography/`: geographical data (list of NUTS codes and associated shape files)
-- `resources/`: project documentation
+- `documentation/`: project documentation
-- `specifications/`: source description template and Fiscal Data Package files
+- `specifications/`: source description and Fiscal Data Package files

 ## How do I contribute?